 The episode studied here is a good starting point, but you would need to investigate a considerably wider sample of episodes in order to come to a complete conclusion about the stereotyping of Apu’s character over the course of the show.
 You might also like to consider recent developments in this ongoing story, including the decision by the producers of the Simpsons to retire Apu from the show.

-An even better idea would be to apply the concepts you have learned in this unit to a different media text: television shows, film series, advert campaigns or music videos would all lend themselves well to this type of investigation.
+If you are writing your Extended Essay, an even better idea would be to apply the concepts you have learned in this unit to a different media text: television shows, film series, advert campaigns or music videos would all lend themselves well to this type of investigation.
 Alternatively, you could investigate a literary work to discover the presentation and roles of characters of particular ethnicities.
 Speak to your teacher about your ideas if you would like to take your studies in this direction.

 Categories:Time and Space